 Once you have completed making changes to all of your settings, be sure to click the Save Settings button at the bottom of the screen.

-This feature is included or available for purchase with the following Atlas packages.
+This feature is included or available for purchase with the following MC Trade packages.